What is ROI and why is it important when it comes to digital marketing for your veterinary practice?

 Fundamentally, however, ROI is calculated as a percentage using the following formula:

-(Net Profit / Total Campaign Cost) x 100 = ROI percentage.
+(Total Client LTV / Total Campaign Cost) x 100 = ROI percentage.

-Continuing from the figures above, if you spent £1800 on a campaign and won 10 clients with an LTV of £9000, the calculation would be (£9000 / £1800) x 100 = 500 per cent.
-A healthy return indeed.
+For example, if you spent £1800 on a Google PPC campaign focused on new client acquisition, and won 10 clients with a total LTV of £9000, the calculation would be (£9000 / £1800) x 100 = 500 per cent.